 If you’ve recently learned that someone is claiming your business is infringing on their trademark, it’s important to understand how trademark law works.
 The use of a name that is confusingly similar to an existing trademark can lead to a legal dispute, especially if both businesses operate in the same or related fields.
 In such a case, you may be forced to rebrand your business and cease using the name.

-To prevent this from happening, it’s advisable to conduct a thorough trademark search before settling on a business name, especially if you plan to expand your business outside of your home state.
+To prevent this from happening, you should conduct a thorough trademark search before choosing a business name.
+This step is generally suggested as part of every business plan, especially if you plan to expand beyond your home state.

 Protect Your Business with Trademark Registration